Done. Fini. Terminado.

 A Formative Evaluation and Evaluability Assessment of an Omaha Child Advocacy Center

 This National Institute of Justice funded-project (NIJ 2019-V3-GX-0007) supported a formative evaluation and evaluability assessment of Project Harmony, a large child advocacy center (CAC) in Omaha, Nebraska, currently serving children who are victims of alleged child abuse.
 Investigators included Teresa, Kulig, Ph.D., Emily Wright, Ph.D., and Ryan Spohn, Ph.D. with Amber Krushas serving as a doctoral student research assistant.
 The ultimate goal was to lay the foundation for a future CAC outcome evaluation effort.
+You can check out the study’s findings in the Final Technical Report below.

 Promoting Gender and Racial Equity Through Transformative Housing Policies